peeriq/data-engineering-challenge/README.md

 ## Challenge Summary

-1. Write a Spark program that reads CSV files from a S3 bucket and stores data into a postgres database.
+1. Write a program that reads CSV files from a S3 bucket and stores data into a postgres database.
+(We currently use Spark but you can use any framework you like).
  Path of S3 bucket should be accepted as an environment variable.
 Data in CSV contains loans information like loan amount, funded amount, loan grade, term etc.
 We need to filter out data in CSV before storing it: